creately/lschannel/readme.md

 # lschannel

 Send and receive messages across multiple tabs and windows.
+LocalStorage channels extend the RxJS subject to provide an api which will work well with applications which use Observables.
 To get started, first install the module with npm.

 ```shell
 npm install @creately/lschannel